BinhLe87/loopback3-core/server/api/docs_web/client_api_docs/source/includes/api/page/_page_move_item.md

-## Move position of a item within a page
+## Move position of an item in a page
-Move position of a item within a page
+Move position of an item in a page

 > Example Request